aristocratious/docusaurus-mvp/docs/services/personal-purpose-alignment.md

 - Build skills and relationships that support eventual career transition
 - Find ways to bring your values and gifts more fully into current circumstances

-### "I have multiple purposes and can't choose between them"

-**Approach**: Most people have multifaceted purposes that can be integrated rather than choosing between them.
-The goal is often finding creative ways to honor different aspects of your calling.

-**Integration methods**:
-- Look for underlying themes that connect seemingly different purposes
-- Design roles and projects that integrate multiple areas of calling
-- Create life rhythms that allow expression of different purposes in different seasons
-- Build portfolio careers that honor diverse interests and gifts

 ### "My organization doesn't support my purpose"

 **Approach**: Sometimes the mismatch is real and requires transition, but often there are creative ways to increase alignment even in challenging organizational contexts.